input-output-hk/marlowe-doc/docs/tutorials/escrow-step-by-step.md

 Rules:

 -   Alice has from time 0 to time 10 to deposit 500 ada.
--   Alice has from time 11 to time 40 to choose if she actualy authorizes the payment to Bob.
+-   Alice has from time 11 to time 40 to choose if she actually authorizes the payment to Bob.
 -   If Alice chooses to pay, Bob can claim payment from time 41 to time 100.